SarahLongazel/Vitamin_D/ReadMe.txt

 informing the user if the question was answered correctly

 ###Media Queries
-Both media queries change how the user will read the information needed to pass the quiz based on the width of the user's device.
+Both media queries change the layout of the homepage based on the width of the user's device.
+Information on this page is needed to pass the quiz.

-@Media for largest screen aligns flex items for no scrolling
+@Media for largest screen aligns flex items for no scrolling.
-@Media for tablet sizes keeps things aligned in column by versus article and declaring min width for how-works article.
+@Media for tablet sizes keeps things aligned in a column and moves the how-works article to the top.